Can businesses require employees to receive COVID-19 vaccine?

 But attorney William Julien disagreed.

-"Under almost every circumstance, they do have the right to tell an employee to take a vaccine under the employment-at-will doctrine, (which) is a legal term in Florida that says employees don't have any rights if they're not a member of a union and the employer can do whatever they want."
+"Under almost every circumstance, they do have the right to tell an employee to take a vaccine under the employment-at-will doctrine, (which) is a legal term in Florida that says employees don't have any rights if they're not a member of a union and the employer can do whatever they want," Julien said.

+Anthony Barber is preparing to open his third Troy's Barbecue location in West Palm Beach in just a few weeks.

+"It's never been a requirement of mine to force something that's not otherwise required at any other place on anyone else," he said.

 Scripps Only Content 2021